 gRPC

 A high-performance, open-source framework for remote procedure calls (RPC).
-PassKit may use gRPC for efficient communication between services.
+PassKit recommends use of gRPC for efficient communication between services.

 Group Pass